 What Is Hyperfocus?

-Common ADHD Hyperfocus Examples
+Hyperfocus Examples in ADHD

-- Staying up all night and forgetting to sleep
+- Staying up all night and forgetting to sleep when playing a game

-- Forgetting plans made with friends or other commitments
+- Forgetting plans made with friends or other commitments because of hyperfocus

-- Losing track of time completely
+- Losing track of time when reading a book

 - Becoming irritable if interrupted while engaged in hyperfocus